jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 coming.
 Somewhere beneath the tides
 a body floats out of sight, one of the boys
-who jumped from boulders on a dare, or the bridge
+who jumped from the boulders on a dare,

-of despair, a lone figure falling
+or the bridge  out of despair, a lone figure falling
 into grey water as miles away
-skipjacks haul in nets heavy with mud,
+fleets of skipjacks haul in nets heavy with mud,

-shells, and eelgrass.
+clams, and eelgrass.
 What mother
-could imagine her son lifted
+wants to imagine her son lifted
 by a cold hook as it drags along the bottom?

-In the photograph, there’s no hint
-of the tragedies to come, just the realization
+In the photograph, there’s no hint of the tragedies of the past, or the tragedies to come, just the realization
 that gates of suffering are always open and ready

 to give birth— hair slick with womb juices, skin pearled